billtubbs/array_funcs/README.md

 or divided (no broadcasting) and operations are carried out 'element-wise'.

+I do not know how to implement exponents `x**y` so that is the one function that is written in Python with `math.pow`.

-With more work, these methods could be used to create a new array object (potentially multi-dimensional) for matrix or ndarray operations...
+With more work, these methods could be used to create a new array class (potentially multi-dimensional) for matrix or ndarray operations...

 ### 1. Functions for arrays of type int